Dtlvoigt/asciilines/README.md

 Copyright (c) 2019 Dylan Voigt

 This program takes a .tvg file as an argument and prints a visual representation of its contents.
+You can view examples of test inputs and outputs in the 'tests' folder.

 ## Build and Run
 Compile this program with the g++ compiler like so: